SANJAYKUMAR-05/SANJAYKUMAR-05/README.md

 ---

-# ✨ Quote
+# 💡 Quote

-> "Consistency compounds.
-Every commit is a step toward mastery."
+> **"The best way to predict the future is to build it."**

 ---

 <h3 align="center">

-⭐ Thanks for visiting my profile! ⭐
+⭐ Thanks for visiting my GitHub Profile ⭐

+If you like my work, don't forget to ⭐ my repositories!

 </h3>